-- E4.25 Current employees will transition from annual accrual to daily accrual of personal leave on the next accrual date for each employee within the transition year.
+- E4.25 Current employees will transition from annual accrual to daily accrual of personal leave on the next accrual date for each employee within the transition year (1 January 2024 to 31 December 2024).
 On this date, and each day of service thereafter, the employee will receive a credit based on the formula in subclause E4.16. - E4.26 Current employees will be credited with an equivalent of 3.6 weeks of personal leave on their accrual date in the transition year.
 On this date, and each day of service thereafter, the employee will receive a credit based on the formula in subclause E4.16.